Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 Meeting overrun patterns draining the diary.
 62% of meetings exceed their scheduled duration.
 For senior partners billing at high hourly rates, every 15-minute overrun across 8 daily meetings adds up to 2 hours of unbillable capacity lost per day.

 Duplicate meetings covering the same ground.
 Different teams hold separate meetings about the same client issue, unaware the conversation has already happened.
-Transcript analysis detects topic overlap across meetings, surfacing redundancy that wastes hours weekly.
+The insight team detects topic overlap across meetings, surfacing redundancy that wastes hours weekly.

 Senior staff time spent below their pay grade.
 Partners and directors sitting in operational update meetings that could be handled by a written summary.
-Analysis shows which meeting types produce outcomes and which are attendance-only habits.
+The insight team shows which meeting types produce outcomes and which are attendance-only habits.

 Client sentiment in meetings vs surveys.
 Clients express frustration, satisfaction, or concern verbally in meetings far more honestly than they do in formal surveys.
-Transcript sentiment analysis captures what NPS scores miss entirely.
+The insight team captures what NPS scores miss entirely.

 Follow-through on promises made to clients.
 Commitments are made during client meetings.
-Analysis tracks whether those commitments appear in subsequent emails, CRM updates, or deliverables.
+The insight team tracks whether those commitments appear in subsequent emails, CRM updates, or deliverables.
 The gap between what was said and what was done defines your client's real experience.

 Meeting quality variance across teams.
 Some teams run structured meetings that produce clear outcomes.
 Others hold free-form discussions that produce nothing documented.
-The variance in meeting effectiveness is invisible without transcript analysis.
+Without the insight team, the variance in meeting effectiveness is invisible.

-These findings appear in every meeting data set we analyse.
+These findings appear in every meeting data set Command analyses.
 Your transcripts contain the same patterns.

 Agreed in the Room, Lost in the Corridor